 - 5 credits will require a research commitment (in the lab) of roughly 15 hours per week.

 - 2 credits will require 8 hours.

 All undergraduate research assistants will be required to informally present a very brief update on their accomplishments at the CGL monthly group meeting.
-It’s a great way to meet other researchers and become familiar with their work.
+It’s a great way to meet other researchers and to become familiar with their work.
 Research assistants receiving course credit will also be required to make an oral or poster presentation at the end of the quarter.

-Applicants seeking course credit need apply in plenty of time to ensure admission for a given quarter.
+Applicants seeking course credit must apply in plenty of time to ensure admission for a given quarter.
 Research assistants receiving course credit may work with the lab on an ongoing basis, with discretionary renewal required each quarter.

 Outstanding research assistants may be offered paid or unpaid summer internships to work on a focused research project full time.
 Summer internships are determined on a case by case basis, and paid internships are dependent on the availability of funds.
 Existing undergraduate research assistants will be given preference when offering summer internships to UCSC students.
 We also welcome applications from highly qualified non-UCSC students for summer positions.”